wowczarek/barser/README.md

 ### Plans:

+- Implement a good node hashing strategy **[done]**.
+Using xxhash of node name, XOR-mixed with parent's hash.
+Mixing works reasonably well - total of 22k collisions for citylots.js at 13M nodes, max nodes per hash 2.
-- Implement indexing of inserted tree nodes using a red-black tree index
+- Implement indexing of inserted tree nodes using a red-black tree index initially **[done]**
+- Implement dynamic linked lists to deal with collisions (this is beyond the index and any collision resolving strategy - fast, non-crypto hashes WILL collide)
-- Implement a simple query language (direct queries in the form of "/node/child/grandchild" will be supported as soon as indexing is implemented
+- Implement a simple query format (direct queries in the form of "/node/child/grandchild" will be supported as soon as indexing is implemented **[direct queries done]** - target is to support "*" and "?"
-- Implement variable support / string replacement and automatic content generation
+- Implement variable support / string replacement (`@variables { bob "square";} shapes { box "@bob@"; }`) and automatic content generation ( `@generate "seq var 1 1000" "test@var@" { hello 5; this "number@var@";}`)
+- Implement node renaming (and rehashing)
+- Implement dictionary copying / duplication
+- Implement callback walks / iteration
 - Implement merge and diff operations
 - Implement stage 2 parsing of stored string values to other data types
 - Investigate wide character support